-- Businesses must soon get permission to hold clients data within their business setup.
+- Businesses must get permission to hold clients data within their business setup.

 - Carry out a risk assessment of the data your business holds so that you understand the risks and can take the appropriate action to improve security.

-- Look to appoint a Data Protection Officer.
-(Can be a consultant)
+- Look to appoint a Data Protection Officer, which can be an IT Consultant

 - Understand the requirements of the EU Regulation and the new laws.